Breathlessness and coughing

 • Position 4.
 Sit on a chair with a table in front of you.
 Keep your legs apart and rest the lower part of your arms down onto the table.

-Managing a cough
+Managing a dry cough

 Try to breathe in deep into your stomach.
 If you put your hand on your stomach, you should see your hand rise and fall as you breathe.
-It is a good idea to practise this regularly.
+It is a good idea to practice this regularly.

 Try to work out if there is anything that causes your cough or makes it worse, and avoid this where possible.
 Examples are: